Badgerati/Fudge/README.md

 * You can reinstall all packages, or just in/un/reinstall all packages
 * Allows you to have mutliple nuspecs, which you can then pack one or all of with Fudge
 * See details about packages in a Fudgefile - such as which ones are installed or need upgrading
-* Create empty template Fudgefiles, or create them from nuspec files
+* Create empty template Fudgefiles, or create them from nuspec files or local packages
 * Prune the machine to remove packages not in a Fudgefile (except chocolatey/fudge obviously!)
 * Clean a machine of all packages installed (again, except chocolatey/fudge)